-Tuition is due of each Friday in advance of the next week's attendance.
+Tuition is due each Friday in advance of the next week's attendance.
 In case of an absence of a child, tuition is payable on the first day the child returns to the center.
 In case of a holiday that falls on Friday, tuition is due on the last operating day your child attends prior to Friday.
 When the center is closed for a holiday, REGULAR TUITION is still charged.
 If your child is absent for a whole week (5 days WITHIN that one week), half of the regular tuition fee is required for each week up to TWO weeks per calendar year.

 If tuition is not paid on Friday by 6:00 pm, a late fee of \$10.00 PER DAY will be added.
 In addition, all checks returned by the bank will incur a \$10.00 late fee as well as the bank fees.
 If there are two returned checks, the tuition will be payable by cash only.
 If tuition becomes two weeks delinquent, your child will not be able to attend school and your space may be lost.
+In the event that a balance is not paid at time of dismissal and after several attempts to collect, the account will be sent to an outside agency in which additional fees will be charged, including attorney fees.